Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 Using the above queries, the gRPC client can process any event and manage some failover by keeping track of the event sequence number.
 Like this, you can for instance save locally the latest processed sequence and, on client restart, process the event that may have been missed while the client was down.

-Now that you can receive the invoice events, it is time to manage them and create the corresponding flows on the payment Gateway
+Now that you can receive the invoice events, it is time to manage them and create the corresponding flows on the payment Gateway.

 ## Managing the flows between the Marketplace and the payment Gateway